 Guiding Clients Through the Divorce Process

 I will help you form a realistic timeline of how to move from the decision to divorce, to either resolving or litigating issues that may arise during the divorce, to the final decree of divorce.
-I will explain your various options for resolving all issues related to divorce.
-I encourage frequent contact during this time so I can stay apprised of all issues that may arise.
+I will explore your various options for resolving all issues related to divorce.
+I will encourage frequent contact during this time so we can stay apprised of all issues that may arise.

 Building a Network of Support